ExtReMLapin/GryMod/README.md

   Credits
 ======

-Lapin : Lua code, HUD materials and some others shitz
+Lapin : Lua code, HUD materials and some others stuff

 Carl Mcgee : Working on GryEngine models-map

-Vuthakral Darastrix : Ideas and his work on the scar materials
+Vuthakral Darastrix : Ideas and his work on the scar materials (now unused)

 Dlaor : The original quick-menu